garthg/backbash/README.md

 `./list.sh <SOURCES>` where <SOURCES> is the filename of sources from step 1.
 This will create a folder with a name like "backbash_<DATE>" where <DATE> is today's date.
 The folder will contain lists of files.
-You can manually review these to ensure the globs in sources.txt worked correctly.
+You can manually review these to ensure the globs in <SOURCES> worked correctly.

 3. Run backup.sh to copy files.
 `./backup.sh backbash_<DATE> <OUTDIR>` where <DATE> is the date of the backbash